-- a.
-In the event that an employee is taking medical marijuana during regular working hours, they are expected to use it in moderation, only at the recommended level of dosage and the applicable frequency of the doses. - b.
-The Association asks that, where possible, employees who require medical marijuana use a method of ingestion other than smoking. - c.
-Employees who choose to smoke medical marijuana must abide by all provincial smoking regulations. - d.
-Employees who choose to smoke medical marijuana are not permitted to smoke in the presence of other employees or people supported. - e.
-The Association will determine an appropriate smoking area for the employee, with the goal of maintaining the confidentiality of the employee's medical situation.
+- In the event that an employee is taking medical marijuana during regular working hours, they are expected to use it in moderation, only at the recommended level of dosage and the applicable frequency of the doses. - The organization asks that, where possible, employees who require medical marijuana use a method of ingestion other than smoking. - Employees who choose to smoke medical marijuana must abide by all provincial smoking regulations. - Employees who choose to smoke medical marijuana are not permitted to smoke in the presence of other employees or people supported. - The organization will determine an appropriate smoking area for the employee, with the goal of maintaining the confidentiality of the employee's medical situation.